xeora/v6-framework/README.md

 Note that the Xeora project does not use GitHub pull requests, and that we use the issue tracker for bug reports and proposals only.

-For documentation you can check https://github.com/xeora/v6/blob/master/QuickGuide.txt or http://www.xeora.org/documentation
+For documentation you can check https://github.com/xeora/v6/blob/master/QuickGuide.txt for xeora grammer summary or http://www.xeora.org/documentation for detailed documentation.